VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2.md

 I'd also be remiss if I didn't mention [Boinc](https://boinc.berkeley.edu), a tool you can use to donate unused computational resources from when your computer would be otherwise idle to good causes such as [Searching for Extraterestial Life](https://setiathome.berkeley.edu) or [Folding protiens](https://foldingathome.org) to look for cures to various diseases.

+---

+Unfortunately, in response to criticisms, like this one, of cloud storage a lot of providers of "Personal Cloud" devices have cropped up.
+Though, headlines like *[“I’m totally screwed.”
+WD My Book Live users wake up to find their data deleted](https://arstechnica.com/gadgets/2021/06/mass-data-wipe-in-my-book-devices-prompts-warning-from-western-digital/)* and *[If you have a QNAP NAS, stop what you're doing right now and install latest updates.
+Do it before Qlocker gets you](https://arstechnica.com/gadgets/2021/06/mass-data-wipe-in-my-book-devices-prompts-warning-from-western-digital/)* might go to show why that's also a pretty fucking stupid idea.

 ### Transferring Information Sucks

 I mostly mean networking, but things like flash drives too.